chibui191/bitcoin_volatility_forecasting/README.md

 There're a total of 2491 usable datapoints in this dataset which covers a period of almost 7 years from October 2014 until today (August 2021).
 Since cryptocurrencies are not traded on a regulated exchange, the Bitcoin market is open 24/7, 1 year covers a whole 365 trading days instead of 252 days a year like with other stocks and commodities.

 I then split the dataset into 3 parts as follows:
-- the most recent 30 usable datapoints would be used for final Testing - approx. 1.2%
+- the most recent 30 usable datapoints would be used for final **Testing - approx. 1.2%**
-- 1 full year (365 days) for Validation and model tuning during training - approx. 14.7%
+- 1 full year (365 days) for **Validation** and model tuning during training - **approx. 14.7%**
-- and the remaining for Training - approx. 84.1%
+- and the remaining for **Training - approx. 84.1%**

-The final model would be trained on the combination of Training & Validation set, and then tested against the Test set (last 30 days with future volatility available for performance evaluation).
+The final model would be trained on the combination of Training & Validation sets, and then tested on the Test set (last 30 days with future volatility available for performance evaluation).

 ![Training Validation Test Split](./images/train_val_test.jpg)